intellygentle/animixBot/README.md

     ```sh
     npm install
     ```
-3. Input your user data in `users.txt` file, one user per line;
+3. Input your user data in `users.txt` file, one user per line; You will get it by loging in your tg on a pc.
+You can see the example above
     ```sh
     nano users.txt
     ```